Skip to main content

 2005: The State Library celebrates its 100-year anniversary.

-2006: The Library institutes the Oregon Documents Repository, which collects, preserves, and provides access to online publications of Oregon state government.
+2006: The State Library institutes the Oregon Documents Repository, which collects, preserves, and provides access to online publications of Oregon state government.

-State Library is designated as the Regional Federal Depository Library.
+2007: The State Library is designated as the Regional Federal Depository Library, and the Oregon Documents Depository Program celebrates its centennial.

 The State Library and the Oregon State Poetry Association form a partnership to develop the Oregon Poetry Collection at the State Library and the Poet Laureate's Reading Room.

-In September, TBABS introduces the new talking book digital player and digital talking books.
+In September, Talking Book and Braille Services introduces the new digital player and digital audio books.

-1969: Talking Book and Braille Services moves from Multnomah County Library to the Oregon State Library, Church Street annex in Salem.
+1969: Talking Book and Braille Services moves from Multnomah County Library to the State Library, Church Street annex in Salem.

 1973: The Archives Division and archival services are transferred from the State Library to the Secretary of State’s office.